QingyangKong/knowledge-dump/Specifications/Javascript/Syntax sugars.md

 //{ '0': 'apple', '1': 'pear' }
 //{}
 ```
 There is no need to define a function with arguments(I think this feature is very bad).
-All arguments passed to a function in javascript is zipped into a map.
+All arguments passed to a function in javascript is zipped into an object.